geoscixyz/em/content/geophysical_surveys/airborne_fdem/interpretation.rst

 is to estimate the depth of investigation.
 In order to quantify the credibility of the deep structure in a model, another inversion can be run using a very different reference model, effectively asking what if the background is another value.
-The two inversion would have similar values at shallow depth as that portion is constrained by the data, but may differ at depth.
+The two inversions would have similar values at shallow depth as that portion is constrained by the data, but may differ at depth.
 The discrepancy between the two models at different depths indicate whether the data are sensitive to that part of the earth.